TimeChainage

 Schedules with Impact

 Compensation Event and Claim submissions can benefit greatly with time chainage charts.
 Often they can show the impact of a change or delay much better than a Gantt chart.
 If you are using TimeChainage and have been inputting actual progress, then all the data is likely to be in the TimeChainage project file already.
-This means very little, if any, extra work is required to present a very convincing programme argument for your claim.
+This means very little extra work is required to present a very convincing programme argument for your claim.

 The Main Functions of TimeChainage